 “A good a time as any to introduce you to the members of the Aecer Center for Social Progress,” Syzr declared, nodding towards the men and women waiting in the lobby, “They’ve been working with us to build a relationship between the labor unions and my men.
 That’s their leader, there.”

-Ryard followed Syzr’s gesture to a slender man with a chartreuse coat and short, neatly slicked hair, who stood slightly apart from the men arguing with the clerks behind the counter, hands in his pockets, eyes taking in the contours of the walls and ceiling.
-After hearing the sound of encroaching footsteps, the man with the pale green coat quickly turned to the duo and waltzed toward them with easy, languid strides.
+Ryard followed Syzr’s gesture to a slender man with a chartreuse coat and short pale blond hair, who stood slightly apart from the men arguing with the clerks behind the counter, hands in his pockets, eyes taking in the contours of the walls and ceiling.
+After hearing the sound of encroaching footsteps, the man with the pale green coat slowly turned to the duo and moved toward them with easy, languid strides.

 “G’day Colonel.
 Dreadful what they’ve been saying about you.
 Truly dreadful.
 But you’ve a new friend.
 One whose face I recognize.
 You must be Ryard Vancing.”

-The man extended a curiously bandaged hand to the CAV-keep.
+The man extended his right hand to the CAV-keep, his left, curiously bandaged with thin medical wraps.
 Ryard took the man’s hand and shook amiably.

 “That’s me.
 And you are?”